henelle/Horiseon/README.md

 # Horiseon

 ## Purpose
-A company that optimizes social media presence.
+A marketing company that specializes in increasing online visability, analyzing social media prescence, and control over online reputation.

 ## Built With
 * HTML